Lonitch/Lonitch.github.io/_posts/2021-10-08-editing-paper-tips.md

 - Recognize that you're not going to have **perfect** draft after your first try, so stop being stressed when you prepare your manuscript.
 Simply put together everything you want to say, no need to use super academic language.
 - There is no limit on total number of words for academic paper, so try to **delete redundant materials ruthlessly**.
 Short sentences give stronger information anyway.
 - Writing a academic paper is hard, you should try to make it meaningful.
 Quit the writing-for-publication logic.
 - Good writing communicates an idea clearly and effectively.
-It matters the least writing your words in elegant style.
+It matters the least writing your words in elegant style.<!--more-->

 ## 2. Tips for cutting the redundant
 ### 2.1.
 Use verbs instead of nouns